 That’s enough of the theory, let’s explore an actual cohort chart for something that’s especially hot right now: online shopping.

 Stage one: mastering the top line

 In this example, we are looking at tracking repeat sales in an eCommerce store.
-The gray column ‘0’ shows the number of customers who made a first-time purchase each month.
+The yellow column ‘0’ shows the number of customers who made a first-time purchase each month.
 The following columns show how many customers from that cohort then made another purchase, and which month they did so.
 So far, so surprisingly easy.